nicolasances/toto-aws-terra/README.md

 * https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration

 ### 3. How to get a Certificate?
+First **important note**: You should only request one certificate for the base domain and create alt names for the subdomains needed. <br>
+*For example, I created one certificate to attach to `to7o.com` and registered alt names of `api.dev.toto.aws.to7o.com` and `api.prod.toto.aws.to7o.com`*

 If you have a Domain in Route 53, you can attach a certificate to that domain.

 For that, you can use Certificate Manager > Request Certificate. <br>